 Response to comment: We agree that the evidence regarding the influence of temperature and humidity on PM2.5 concentrations is not fully consistent.
 Our aim was not to suggest a universally established causal relationship, but rather to acknowledge that several studies have indicated that meteorological conditions may affect PM sensor performance.
 To avoid overstatement, we have reformulated the text to emphasize the variability in reported findings and the context-specific nature of such effects.

-Lines 191-192: This was done as the estimated PM2.5 concentration is influenced by meteorological conditions including temperature and relative humidity.
+Lines 191-192: This was done as the estimated PM2.5 concentration might be influenced by meteorological conditions including temperature and relative humidity.

 Reviewer #2: Major comments: Comment 1: I'm not entirely satisfied with the authors contention that the sampler validation (Wesseling et al.) means that this low-cost sensor is "accurate", "robust", and "reliable".
 While I have issues with how the Wessleing et al. performance evaluation was conducted (and their presentation of results is confusing), my primary conclusion after reading their manuscript is that hourly data from their co-location had a concerning amount of variation.
 The mean absolute error was on the order of 3 ug/m3, which is about +/- 30% of the sample mean (9 ug/m3).
 They report a "Pearson correlation" of 0.8 between sensors and co-located reference stations, which I presume is the (unsquared) R value.
 This means that the low-cost sensor explained only 64% of the linear variation seen by the reference sensors.
 If my co-located sensor could only explain 64% of the variation of a reference sensor, I would never use the adjective "good".
 An aerosol scientist would call this "fair" at best (andca regulator would call this "unacceptable".
 This should be acknowledged and discussed in more detail, especially since the authors have shown that distance away from the reference monitor is a significant predictor of additional disagreement!